scharrier/li3_socialauth/README.md

       )
     ));

 And then you can use this auth like any other auth mecanism in Lithium.
-Here is an example of an oauth controller :
+Here is an example of an oauth login method:

     public function login() {
         // The user choose an external auth : adapter name given as the first param